(Originally published on Dec. 15, 2011)

 "Thank God for their safe return and I am sure that the month that they will be home is going to go way too quickly.
 But, for now, Kim and I are just going to enjoy Britany and Michael being here!!!!" he wrote.

-The entire community is invited to join Michael and his family at a celebration on Saturday from 1-3 p.m. in the North Oconee High School cafeteria.
+The entire community is invited to a welcome home reception for Michael on Saturday from 1-3 p.m. in the cafeteria of North Oconee High School.

 A chaplain, patriot guard member and Michael and his father each will say a few words at the beginning of the reception.
 There will also be plenty of food and fellowship, his father said in a recent interview.